merrnus/IntroductionsToRobotics/homework2/README.md

 My display was common anode not cathode so I had to figure out how to invert the segment patterns (LOW=on instead of HIGH=on).
 Also took time to understand the 8 second delay requirement after button press.

 ## Video
-(will add later, it has too many storage thats why i could not add for a moment)

 ## Resources
 Used Claude AI for understanding state machines, interrupts, and millis() timing.